 $ cd $ pwd /home/u/username $

-If you need more space in your home directory, contact firstname.lastname@example.org and include an explanation of what you need the extra space for.
+However, if you really need more space in your home directory, have your PI contact firstname.lastname@example.org and include a good explanation of what you need the extra space for.

-Your home directory on the parallel file system is very useful, since batch jobs can create files there without any Kerberos ticket or manipulations with permissions.
-Moreover the parallel file system offers high performance when accessed from the nodes making it suitable for storage that are to be accessed from parallel jobs.
+Since batch jobs can create files in the project storage space without any Kerberos ticket or manipulations with permissions, this is where you should keep your data and run your batch jobs from.
+Moreover, it offers high performance when accessed from the nodes making it suitable for storage that are to be accessed from parallel jobs.

-Note that the parallel file system is not intended for permanent storage and there is NO BACKUP of /pfs/nobackup.
-In case the file system gets full, files that have been unused for some time might get deleted without warning.
+Note that the project storage is not intended for permanent storage and there is NO BACKUP of /proj/nobackup.

-On some of the computers at HPC2N there is a directory called /scratch.
-It is a local disc area, usually pretty fast and big.
-It is intended for saving (temporary) files you create or need during your computations.
+On the computers at HPC2N there is a directory called /scratch.
+It is a small local area split between the user using the node and it can be used saving (temporary) files you create or need during your computations.
 Please do not save files in /scratch you don't need when not running jobs on the machine, and please make sure your job removes any temporary files it creates.

 When anybody need more space than available on /scratch, we will remove the oldest/largest files without any notices.

 There is NO backup of /scratch.

 The size of /scratch depends on the type of nodes and that size is split between the number of cores that you job has on the node.

 Kebnekaise, Largemem nodes: ~350 GB

 For data archiving and long-term storage we recommend our users to use the SweStore Nationally Accessible Storage.
 This is a robust, flexible and expandable long term storage system aimed at storing large amounts of data produced by various Swedish research projects.